-The Day Nurseries Act, RSO, 1990, section 62 states "every operator of a day nursery shall ensure that, prior to commencing employment; each person employed in each day nursery operated by the operator has a health assessment and immunization as recommended by the local medical officer of health."
+The Child Care and Early Years Act, 2014 Section 57 (1) states "every licensee of a child care centre shall ensure that, before commencing employment, each person employed in each child care centre it operates has a health assessment and immunization as recommended by the local medical officer of health".
 This letter is intended to provide guidance for your policy development in this area from the perspective of the Simcoe Muskoka District Health Unit.

-Written proof of the following immunizations (or a valid exemption) is recommended before employees or volunteers start to work in a day nursery.
-The day nursery supervisor is responsible for keeping a record of the employee's complete immunization record.
+Written proof of the following immunizations (or a valid exemption) is recommended before employees or volunteers start to work in a licensed child care centre.
+The child care supervisor is responsible for keeping a record of the employee's complete immunization record.
 This most commonly used record would be in the form of a copy of their yellow immunization card.
 If staff do not have a yellow card, they may be able to retrieve this information from the health unit where they attended school or from their family physician.